It’s a place locals bitterly refer to as Europe’s adult Disneyland.

 Chocolate lovers rejoice!
 Let’s learn about the history of chocolate as an obscure American ingredient to its conquering of a continent using Barcelona’s port.
 All while your children stuff their your mouths.

 At the Museu de la Xocolata you’ll find creative things to do with kids like the ‘Chocolate Artists‘ activity where they make sculptures and even paint in chocolate.
 The interactively tasty workshops are great for adults too.

 Get a 5% discount booking online at Barcelona Tourisme clicking the button below.

-If kids love animals what better place to visit than a zoo that holds 2000 animals and over 300 species?
+For animal lover children and toddlers what better place to visit than a zoo that holds 2000 animals and over 300 species?
 Some highlights are the hippopotamus, the common lion, the Rothchild’s giraffe, cheetahs, and the Western lowland gorilla.